Treeless $656 million Olympic Park in Rio a concrete jungle

 Parts of the park will be turned over to developers.

-(This version of the story was corrected to say "flora" instead of "fauna" in paragraph six.)
+(This version of the story corrects to say "flora" instead of "fauna" in sixth paragraph)

 (Editing by Tom Brown)